tddrover/Client-Server/README.md

 - Graphical User Interface using tkinter for easy interaction.
 - Real-time messaging between players.
-- Interface for changing rooms, managing character attributes, and viewing game status.
+- Buttons and prompts for changing rooms, messaging players, and even fighting monsters
+- Frames with real-time updates of players, monsters, and room connections

 Screenshots: